 The first step in any vehicle search is knowing where to look.
 Whether buying old or new, due to Australia’s large geographic land mass and often sparse population density, the Internet is the best place to begin a search.
 Various websites provide opportunities for both dealers and private sellers to list their inventory with prices, photos and details.

 The digital marketplace also allows buyers a certain degree of price comparison and transparency, and thus buying a car ‘sight unseen’ is not uncommon.
 If this choice works, there are even often transportation options for delivery.

 As in many other countries, car dealerships tend to locate themselves on the outskirts of central business districts due to the large lot sizes required to accommodate a large stock of vehicles.
 Although this often results in access challenges, a dealer with large stock provides greater options.
-The best plan is to use the Internet for research, and then arrive at the dealers with a plan, details on the cars one is interested in on their lot and a virtual guarantee of getting a good deal.
+The best plan is to use the Internet for research, and then arrive at the dealers with a plan and details on the cars one is interested in on their lot.

 Buying from a dealer versus a private seller

 Typically great deals can be had by purchasing a vehicle privately, but for the new Australian resident a dealer might be the preferable option.
 Dealers handle registration paperwork, roadworthy certificates and often include warranties that cover the purchaser for a period of time after driving away.
 Having said that, a private vehicle sale can result in getting much more ‘bang for one's buck’, giving the new car owner a vehicle that might have otherwise been out of their price range.

 For those more mechanically inclined, a private car sale might not be intimidating, but a purchaser must be ready to attend to all paperwork required to complete the transaction.
 Be sure to receive a roadworthy certificate, receipt of sale and a valid registration.

 The process of buying a car in Australia